WHICH DIALYSIS ACCESS CARE TREATMENTS ARE AVAILABLE FOR A DYSFUNCTIONAL ACCESS?

 During the recovery, you will be moved to the recovery area and monitored.
 You may experience minor discomfort that is usually managed with over-the-counter medications.
 Heavy lifting or strenuous activities are discouraged after the procedure.
 Care of the catheter is particularly important to prevent infection.
 Use of the catheter is discouraged for at least a couple of weeks after placement.
 Additionally, patients are instructed to follow up with the dialysis center within one week of catheter placement for testing and dressing changes.

 Blood clots that develop in a dialysis access need to be treated to restore blood flow through the access.
-A combination of instuments and clot dissolving drugs are used to remove the clot and restore blood flow.
-Clot dissolving durgs are delivered directly to the clot and allowed to saturate the clot thereby dissolving it.
+A combination of instruments and clot dissolving drugs are used to remove the clot and restore blood flow.
+Clot dissolving drugs are delivered directly to the clot and allowed to saturate the clot thereby dissolving it.

 In addition, balloons and several mechanical devices are available to further break-up and remove the blood clot from the fistula or graft.
 As with all fistulagram procedures, you will be given a local anesthetic to numb the area and a moderate sedative is given to help you relax.